OUR PARTNERS

 “Expanding bereavement services”

-A three-year $1.3 million bi3 grant helped Fernside Center for Grieving Children expand bereavement services, such as support groups and crisis programs, to more schools and families while also seeding an endowment to support the organization long-term.
+A three-year $1.3 million bi3 grant helps Fernside Center for Grieving Children expand bereavement services, such as support groups and crisis programs, to more schools and families while also seeding an endowment to support the organization long-term.
 (2023)

 Greater Cincinnati Foundation